 Customer service uses communication with your customer to resolve the point of friction and promote good CX.

-Communication is the final block of the customer experience.
+Communication is the final block of our components of a great customer experience.

 Customers are sensitive to the way that brands treat them, and prefer to buy from brands that they feel treat them the best.